-The Social Sciences Research Institute provides Pre-Dissertation Research (PDR) grants annually to support or partially support expenses related to preliminary dissertation research for second or third year graduate students in the School of Social Sciences at Rice.
+The Social Sciences Research Institute provides Pre-Dissertation Research (PDR) grants annually to support or partially support expenses related to preliminary dissertation research for graduate students in the School of Social Sciences (excluding Anthropology) at Rice.
 All subject areas and methodologies within the School will be considered equally.
-The proposals must be written with a multi-disciplinary audience in mind, as they will be evaluated by the School’s Faculty Advisory Committee, a six-member panel that consists of one tenured faculty member from Anthropology, Economics, Linguistics, Political Science, Psychology and Sociology.
-Proposals should discuss the preliminary research being proposed, anticipated future dissertation research plans, and how the PDR funding will enable the student to prepare a stronger dissertation and/or complete the dissertation more quickly and/or submit more competitive dissertation research applications to other funding sources.
+The proposals must be written with a multi-disciplinary audience in mind, as they will be evaluated by the School’s Faculty Advisory Committee (FAC) steered by the Dean of Social Sciences and a seven-member panel, which consists of one tenured faculty member from each department.
+Proposals should discuss the preliminary research being proposed, anticipated future dissertation research plans, and how the PDR funding will enable the student to prepare a stronger dissertation and/or submit more competitive dissertation research applications to other funding sources.
 If the student does plan to apply for dissertation research support in the future, a list of anticipated funding sources is requested as part of the application.
 A letter of support from the student’s advisor which discusses the impact and feasibility of the research the student is planning and the need for the preliminary research support is also required.
 This letter can be submitted with the other application materials or submitted separately, as long as it is received before the deadline.
-Examples of allowable grant expenses include but are not limited to research-related travel, human subject payments, supplies, software, data set purchases, and other miscellaneous research expenses.
-Conference travel and inclusion of meal costs in the budget is prohibited.
+Examples of allowable grant expenses include but are not limited to research-related travel (subsistence will not be allowed), human subject payments, supplies, software, data set purchases, and other miscellaneous research expenses.
+Conference travel is prohibited.
 The maximum amount for which a student may apply is $2,000, and there is no minimum.
-There were be a total of five (5) PDR grants awarded each competition year.
 It is anticipated that award notifications will be made by mid-December/early January.
 Awards will have a start date of January 1st, and they will expire on the last day of the awarded calendar year (December 31).
-No-cost extension WILL NOT be granted, and any remaining funds will be reclaimed by the SSRI.
+No-cost extensions will not be granted, and any remaining funds will be reclaimed by the SSRI.
 Please note that students may only receive one PDR grant during their graduate career at Rice.

-Submit the following to the Social Science Research Institute Office (Baker 180-I) or to Chris Rodriguez (firstname.lastname@example.org; 713-348-2985) no later than 5:00 pm on Monday, October 2, 2017.
-Please note that all application materials should be prepared using a minimum of 11-point Arial or Times New Roman and one-inch margins.
+Submit the following to the Social Science Research Institute Office (Baker 180-I) or to Chris Rodriguez (firstname.lastname@example.org) by the proposal deadline.
+Please note that all application materials should be prepared using a minimum of 11-point Arial or Times New Roman and one-inch margins all around.
 Questions related to the application preparation should also be directed to Chris.

 8. A description of anticipated funding sources to which the student plans to apply in the future, if applicable.